English Language and Literature

 * ENGL 025a / LITR 023a / SAST 059a, Modern South Asian Literature, 1857-2017 Priyasha Mukhopadhyay

 Exploration of literary texts from South Asia, 1857 to the present.
 Close reading of literary texts from India, Pakistan, Bangladesh, and Sri Lanka, alongside political speeches, autobiographies, and oral narratives.
 Topics include colonialism, history writing, migration, language, caste, gender and desire, translation, politics and the novel.
 Enrollment limited to first-year students.
-Preregistration required; see under First-Year Seminar Program.
+Preregistration is required; see under First-Year Seminar Program.
 WR, HU

 * ENGL 026b, Poetics of Place: Literature in/of Connecticut Alanna Hickey